 It was the only chance Hitsugaya had.

-He shifted the boy in his arms, carefully tucking him underneath his chin.
+Gin shifted him in his arms, carefully tucking him underneath his chin.

 Gin's side ached, a gift of his own injuries as blood soaked into his robes.
 But he ignored that as he continued on his way, using shunpo as quickly as he ever had.
 He hurried down the deserted hallways, taking the lesser used paths on the way to the hidden exit only he knew about.